 When I first dipped my toes into the world of philanthropy, I quickly realized there was much more to it than I had initially imagined.
-Last year, for example, I attended a seminar about Malaria prevention, and I remember being pleasantly surprised by the passion and dedication of the experts, all determined to share solutions and make an impact in a complex area.
-But I also remember I felt quite overwhelmed.
+Last year, for example, I attended a seminar about Malaria prevention.
+I went in expecting charts, statistics, and maybe a few case studies—but instead, I was moved by the passion of the experts, each deeply committed to finding real, practical solutions.
+Their energy was infectious, and I was pleasantly surprised.

 Take for example children’s health in remote areas—new clinics are built, but poor roads, lack of trained staff, and cultural barriers constantly hinder progress.